jafingerhut/jafingerhut.github.com/notes/macosx-virtualbox-ubuntu14-install-notes.md

 VMware Fusion 5 is the latest one supported, and perhaps only for OSX 10.6.8 (i.e., no earlier versions of OSX 10.6.x supported).

-I will soon try installing that version of VMware Fusion to see if it allows me to run the latest versions of Ubuntu 16.04, with GUI, and relatively large guest OS memory (e.g. 8 GB or maybe even more).
+I would have tried that version of VMware Fusion on that old Mac to see if it allows me to run the latest versions of Ubuntu 16.04, with GUI, and relatively large guest OS memory (e.g. 8 GB or maybe even more), but I do not own a copy, and I don't think it is easy in 2017 to get a free trial copy (and maybe not even to buy one, since it is fairly old).

 Of course I can also just run Ubuntu as the host OS, too.